Petar Kočić: Bosnian Parliament, psychological deterioration and death

-Austria-Hungary allowed for the formation of a Bosnian Parliament (Sabor) in 1910.
+Austria-Hungary allowed for the formation of a Diet of Bosnia (Sabor) in 1910.
 Kočić ran in the district of Banja Luka as a candidate of the Agrarian Party and won.
 One senior Austro-Hungarian official described all the Serb members of parliament, with the exception of Kočić, as being "formally loyal" to the Habsburg crown.
 Other officials were far less restrained in their criticism, branding Kočić a "well-known agitator", "extremist", "proselytizing subversive", "fanatical revolutionary", "destructive influence", "spiritus rector of disaffection", "boundlessly excitable demagogue" and the "most zealous champion of the Great Serb cause".

 By 1911, Kočić had relocated to Sarajevo, ready to represent his district.
 Shortly thereafter, he was appointed to the Administrative and Cultural Council.
 He wrote little, with the exception of Sudanija (Trials), a dialogue based on his prison experiences, and instead devoted himself to penning fiery speeches to be delivered in the Sabor.
 The main subjects of these speeches were the agrarian question and forestry rights, both of which disproportionately affected the Bosnian Serb peasantry, Kočić's primary constituents, who made up nearly half of Bosnia and Herzegovina's rural population at the time.
 During this period, Kočić was one of the two primary proponents of agrarian reform in the province, alongside Lazar Dimitrijević.